 [page 58] First of all, I would like to point out that the facts available to psychoanalysts are really suited to lead them to a spiritual realm modern people do not wish to enter at least not in an accurate manner.
 Rather, they would prefer to leave it as a sort of nebulous, unconscious region, for our current outlook, ailing with materialism even in this domain, loves nothing more than a vague, mystical floating among all sorts of unexplained, undefined concepts.

-There is currently a popular TV program called X-Files that seems to me to attract exactly those "modern people" to be its viewers.
-Carl Jung uncovered so many of those psychological facts, that by the end of his life he understood what others call "psychology abstractions" were actually spiritual realities.
+There was a popular TV program called X-Files that seemed to me to attract exactly those "modern people" to be its viewers.
+Carl Jung uncovered so many of those psychological facts, that by the end of his life he understood what others called "psychology abstractions" were actually spiritual realities.
 Jung's life should be considered as a paradigm for how a modern person comes to the spiritual world rather than an example of a path to be avoided.